blackbhc/refactor/development-manual/development.md

   1. The pushed data array should follow the 1D array convention (see <a href="#convention of data array">Convention for arrays of data</a> )
   2. Make sure that the size of the pushed data array is the same as the size of the dataset otherwise the behavior is undefined.
+     - Although there is a `len` parameter to specify the 1D array size, but the for a C-style array, such parameter is only for check.
+And the code actually can not detect the size of the array.
+The cost of the UB is for better performance with raw C-style array.
   3. The name of group and dataset is case sensitive and unique, there can not be dataset or group share the same under the same group, e.g. `a/a/a` is legal for either a dataset `a` or a subgroup `a` under parent group `a/a`, but under group `a/a/` there can not be a dataset and a subgroup